 The Main Reading Room is the hub of student activity in Dinand Library.
 In addition to hosting the library's four large printers and a scanning station, this room contains the library's collection of reference books (encyclopedias, dictionaries, and more!).
 This is also where you can find our latest issues of different periodicals (newspapers, magazines, and journals).
 There are a mix of Windows and Macintosh computers for student use as well as large tables and armchairs for group or individual study.
 For a quick study break, you can also check out the archives' collections and book displays in the center of the room.
 Bonus -- the Main Reading Room is home to the reference desk, where you can find a research librarian or a trained student worker to assist you throughout much of the day and evening!
 It is also just a short walk from the circulation desk, where you can check out books as well as dry erase markers, headphones, phone chargers and lockers.

-The new Visual Art Wing is located off the Main Lobby in Dinand (turn left when facing the front desk).
+The Visual Arts Wing is located off the Main Lobby in Dinand (turn left when facing the front desk).
 This is an area for both group and individual study.
 Its unique study spaces include sunken cubicles along the windows and a sunken fireplace with carpeted stairs.
 This wing hosts the library's books about visual arts and photography, as well as the Mark D. Nevins '86 Collection for the Study of Comics & Graphic Novels.

 The Scalia Lab on Dinand's second floor (turn right at the ramp) is open for student use when classes are not scheduled (Check the schedule outside the door).
 In addition to using the Mac desktops (loaded with a variety of software), students can also use the flexible furniture in the back to arrange workspaces for group or individual studies.
 The lab also contains several whiteboards, and a small printer at the back of the room.
 Bonus -- the Scalia Lab is just a few doors from the second-floor restrooms as well as from the Writer's Workshop, Academic Services, and your friendly research librarians!